Skip to content

 Licensees wishing to engage in the continuous administration of immunizations and related emergency medications must participate in one hour of continuing education activity in accordance with 12 AAC 52.320(e)

-License Requirements for Individual Pharmacists Working for Tribal Health Programs How does the board determine license disciplinary action?
+License Requirements for Individual Pharmacists Working for the Indian Health Service (IHS)

 Do you have another question?